VitaminBrad/multilevel_mesa/README.md

 Examples of multilevel_mesa are available at [Sugarscape Models]:https://github.com/tpike3/SugarScape

-These examples are various instantiations of the Sugar and Spice trading model described in Chapter 4 of *Growing Artificial Societies* by ROb Axtell and Joshua Epstein.
+These examples are various instantiations of the Sugar and Spice trading model described in Chapter 4 of *Growing Artificial Societies* by Rob Axtell and Joshua Epstein.

 ## Creating an Multi-level Mesa Instance and the Multi-level Mesa Managers